mattermost/docs/source/install/self-managed-changelog.md

  - Fixed an issue where the channel switcher was missing the "(You)" indicator on the user's own Direct Message channel.
  - Fixed an issue where the clock format set by the user was not respected on the edit indicator popover.
  - Replaced Metropolis font files with a new set to correct a kerning issue.
- - Fixed an issue where deep links opened on mobile displayed an incorrect text directing users to open the Desktop app.
+ - Fixed an issue where deep links opened on mobile displayed an incorrect message directing users to open the Desktop app.
  - Addressed various user interface style bugs from v6.0 release.
  - Fixed emails templates for clients that do not support the ``style`` tag.
- - Fixed an issue where the scrollbar was hardly visible with Denim & Sapphire Themes.
+ - Fixed an issue where the scrollbar was hardly visible with Denim & Sapphire themes.
  - Fixed an issue where creating a bot with an invalid username returned an "invalid email" error.
  - Fixed an issue where using ``/code`` did not render initial whitespace characters.
  - Fixed an issue where **Try Enterprise for Free** option was missing spacing in mobile webview.
  - Fixed an issue where the SQLStore cache was relied on when populating the WebConn channel memberships.
  - Fixed an issue where logging was not re-configured when the server config was changed via the System Console.
- - Fixed an issue with an indigo theme glitch when returning from Playbooks to Channels.
+ - Fixed a display issue with the Indigo theme when returning from Playbooks to Channels.
  - Fixed an issue where the offline indicator color did not use the correct theme color.
  - Fixed various bugs for the Collapsed Reply Threads (Beta) feature, including:
     - Fixed an issue where the recent sidebar sorting option didn't only consider parent posts.
     - Fixed an issue where a badge was displayed on a thread list when the thread was started by another user in a Direct Message.
-    - Fixed an issue where the user avatar was displayed in the participants list after their post was deleted and if they had no other posts in the thread.
+    - Fixed an issue where the user avatar was displayed in the participants list after their post was deleted when the user had no other posts in the thread.
     - Fixed an issue where the ephemeral message was not displyaed as the centre post.
-    - Fixed an issue with dragging and dropping files on a thread while on a Threads panel.
+    - Fixed an issue with dragging and dropping files on a thread while on the Threads panel.
     - Fixed an issue where permalinks were not highlighting a post on a thread that was already open on the right-hand side.
-    - Fixed an issue with missing threads in the Thread list.
+    - Fixed an issue with missing threads in the Threads list.

 ### config.json
 Multiple setting options were added to ``config.json``.
 Below is a list of the additions and their default values on install.
 The settings can be modified in ``config.json``, or the System Console when available.